andrew/ultimate-awesome/README.md

 - [awesome-list-microservice](https://github.com/lovejavaee/awesome-list-microservice) - Awesome list of microservice architecture resources.
 - [awesome-keras](https://github.com/markusschanta/awesome-keras) - A curated list of awesome Keras projects, libraries and resources.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
-- [awesome-table-structure-recognition](https://github.com/MathamPollard/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
-Including models, papers, datasets and codes.
-Continuously updating.
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
-- [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
-It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
 - [awesome-react-hooks](https://github.com/saidMounaim/awesome-react-hooks) - A curated list of awesome things related to React Hooks 😍.